TheLion-ai/UMIE_datasets/README.md

   2. Login to your Kaggle account.
   3. Download the data.
   4. Extract `archive.zip`.
+  5. REMOVE **TrainData** folder.
+We do not want augmented data at this stage.
   5. Fill in the `source_path` to the location of the `archive` folder in `COVID19DetectionPipeline()` in `config/runner_config.py`.

 </details>